 The four director nominees identified in this proxy statement will be elected if they receive a majority of the votes cast.
 This means that the individuals nominated for election to the Board of Directors (Proposal Two) will be elected if the votes cast "FOR" such nominee's election exceed the number of votes cast "AGAINST" such nominee's election.
 Abstentions and broker non-votes have no effect on the proposal for the election of directors.
-Any nominee for director who receives a greater number of votes cast "AGAINST" is required to tender his or her resignation to the Nominating and Corporate Governance Committee of the Board of Directors within 15 days of the certification of the stockholder vote at the Annual Meeting.
+Any nominee for director who receives a greater number of votes cast "AGAINST" his or her election than votes cast "FOR" such election is required to tender his or her resignation to the Nominating and Corporate Governance Committee of the Board of Directors within 15 days of the certification of the stockholder vote at the Annual Meeting.
 The Nominating and Corporate Governance Committee will make a recommendation to the Board of Directors on whether to accept or reject the tendered resignation, and the Board of Directors will act on such recommendation within 90 days of the certification of the stockholder vote at the Annual Meeting.